-If you’ve already booked your Alaska cruise, it’s a pretty safe bet that you’ve also been bombarded by your cruise line’s Alaska shore excursions emails.
-Cruise lines will offer you all kinds of reasons for booking your Alaska excursion with them, but there are some things they just can’t or won’t tell you since they don’t profit from you booking Alaska shore excursions on your own!
+If you’ve already booked your Alaska cruise, it’s a pretty safe bet that you’ve also been bombarded by your cruise line’s shore excursions emails.
+Cruise lines will offer you all kinds of reasons for booking your Alaskan excursion with them, but there are some things they just can’t or won’t tell you since they don’t profit from you booking tours on your own!

 1. “Missing your boat” is never a problem.

-The tour departures for an Alaska excursion are built around the cruise ship schedule.
+The tour departures are built around the cruise ship schedules.
 This is especially the case in ports like Skagway and Ketchikan, where the majority of visitors arrive on a cruise.
 This means that it is almost impossible to miss your boat unless you purposefully try to.

 At Alaska Shore Tours, we offer a guarantee that you will return to your ship on tours that have been booked through us, so you can fully enjoy your once-in-a-lifetime adventures.

 2. Ships take up to a 50% cut of the cost of the excursion.

 Whether your Alaska excursion costs $50 or $500, a much smaller portion actually gets passed on to the tour operator.
 Because cruise lines bring in the majority of potential customers (especially in ports like Skagway, Juneau, and Ketchikan), they can command a very high commission from the excursion companies they work with.